WPChill/strong-testimonials/readme.txt

 * [Simple Colorbox](https://wordpress.org/plugins/simple-colorbox/) to open thumbnails into full-size images.
 Nice!
 * [Modular Custom CSS](https://wordpress.org/plugins/modular-custom-css/) for quick CSS tweaks right there in the Customizer.
+* [Post Category Filter](https://wordpress.org/plugins/admin-category-filter/) is a must-have if you have a lot of categories.
 * [Post State Tags](https://wordpress.org/plugins/post-state-tags/) helps quickly differentiate Published / Pending / Draft and more.
 * [Wider Admin Menu](http://wordpress.org/plugins/wider-admin-menu/) lets your admin menu b r e a t h e.